UniMath/agda-unimath/src/foundation/fundamental-theorem-of-identity-types-structures.lagda.md

 ### The unbased fundamental theorem of identity types for structures

-Given a structure `𝒫` on types, then the following are logically equivalent:
+Given a structure `𝒫` on types that transports along equivalences, then the following are logically equivalent:

-1. Every unbased map out of the identity types of `A` into the type family `B : A → 𝒰` is `𝒫`-structured.
+1. For every `x : A`, every family of maps map out of the identity types of `A`, `f : (y : A) → (x ＝ y) → B y` is `𝒫`-structured.
 2. The identity types of `Σ A B` are `𝒫`-structured.

 ```agda